mantas-done/laravel-apm/readme.md

 ## Why?

-The main goal of Laravel APM is to find which code to optimize to reduce server load in production.
-APM stands for application performance monitoring.

-Laravel APM can show pages that have the biggest impact on server load, also pages that spend the most time in SQL queries and some other stats.
+Laravel APM can show pages that have the biggest impact on the server load.
+When you are developing the website, it is hard to tell which pages will receive the most pageviews and which will use the most resources: (per page resource usage) x (pageviews) = (this package stats)

 Running this package in production has minimal impact on server load.